vicramon/vim-tutorial/chapters/preface.md

 Welcome to my Vim Tutorial!
-Hopefully you'll learn a thing or two.

 ## How To Use this Tutorial